Cov19tech/cov19tech/content/_index.md

 {{< airtable src="https://airtable.com/embed/shrsbx1YCXeSXcqjy?backgroundColor=gray&viewControls=on" >}}
 If you see any errors, can fill in any gaps, or have additional apps to add, please [write in](/contact)

+Cov19Tech sends out a [newsletter](https://cov19tech.substack.com/archive) with updates and articles of interest once or twice a week.
+You can [sign up for updates here](https://cov19tech.substack.com/subscribe)